Zero-Waste Wedding Guide

 Key Takeaways

-• Choose eco-conscious vendors and venues that prioritise waste reduction and have composting capabilities.
+Choose eco-conscious vendors and venues that prioritise waste reduction and offer composting.

-• Replace traditional paper invitations with digital alternatives for RSVPs and wedding communications.
+Replace traditional wedding paper invitations with digital alternatives for RSVPs and wedding communications.

-• Set up marked waste stations for recycling and composting, with a plan for donating leftover materials.
+Set up marked waste stations for recycling and composting, and plan to donate leftover materials.

 Planning Your Zero-Waste Wedding Goals

 When planning a zero-waste wedding, your first step is establishing clear, achievable sustainability goals that align with your vision and values.
 This focus will guide your decisions and actions, making your journey towards a zero-waste celebration more determined and successful.
-Start by setting a specific waste reduction target—aiming for under 2 pounds of total trash is an ambitious yet attainable goal.
+Start by setting a specific waste reduction target—Aiming for under 1 kilogram of total waste is an ambitious yet attainable goal.

 Instead of focusing on perfection, remember that making better choices is the key to success.